 In 2009 the government introduced new laws to make it illegal to use tips and service charges to make up staff wages to the level of the National Minimum Wage.
 The Department for Energy & Industrial Strategy has produced a code of best practice on tips for the catering industry.
 You can download this from the Gov.uk website.

 During the 2000s the Food Standards Agency introduced the Food Hygiene Rating Scheme ('scores on the doors') for food businesses like restaurants (there is an equivalent scheme in Scotland).
 Under the scheme, businesses are encouraged to display the results of their latest food hygiene inspection outside their premises.
 In Wales it became a legal requirement to do this from late 2013 onwards and Northern Ireland followed suit in 2016.
+The legal requirement to display the results of food hygiene inspections is set to come into force in England by 2020 at the earliest and it is expected that Scotland will then follow suit.
 More and more customers look out for inspection scores when they visit a restaurant or take-away.
 You can find out more on the Scores on the Doors and Food Standards Agency websites.

 Web-based table booking systems are growing in popularity too.
 And the Tripadvisor hospitality review website is now very widely used by diners, so a good rating and feedback profile on the site are more or less essential for success.

 Keeping up to date with developments